UsoltsevI/SimpleStorage/README.md

 that allows registered
 users to store their files on a server.

+The frontend is taken from the template site: https://templatemo.com/live/templatemo_561_purple_buzz

 ## Description of the technologies used

 - [Spring Framework](https://spring.io/)